 That changes things…

 Rather than selling rides to consumers, the business of the future is that of fleet management.
-And as the old adage says, it is easier to sell shovels than it is to mine for gold (for more, see this post).
+And as the old adage says, it is easier to sell shovels than it is to mine for gold.
+(For more, see my earlier piece on entrepreneurial opportunities).

 Neither scenario is ideal for entrepreneurs.
-The operating system however, that is always interesting.
-Regardless of who wins, the company that allows fleets to autonomously, effectively deploy cars and transport passengers will win.
+The operating system, however, is always interesting.

 And unlike hardware, here the network effects are substantial.
 The data and insights from managing multiple fleets would be invaluable.